arangodb/docs/3.10/aql/fundamentals-limitations.md

 - Expressions in AQL queries cannot have a nesting of more than _500_ levels.
   As an example, the expression `1 + 2 + 3 + 4` is 3 levels deep
   (because it is interpreted and executed as `1 + (2 + (3 + 4))`).
+- When reading any data from JSON or VelocyPack input or when serializing any data to JSON or VelocyPack, there is a maximum recursion depth for nested arrays and objects, which is slightly below 200.
+Arrays or Objects with higher nesting than this will cause `Too deep nesting in Array/Object` exceptions.

 Please note that even queries that are still below these limits may not yield good performance, especially when they have to put together data from lots